Quad-Queued: 2D RPG Programmed in C# and GDScript)

 Character Switching

-• Switch between 3 different characters using the 1, 2, or 3 keys respectively
+- Switch between 3 (eventually, 4) different characters using the 1, 2, or 3 keys respectively.

-• Example: If character 1 moves 5 feet to the left, then all other characters will have moved to this location as well.
+- Example: If character 1 moves 5 feet to the left, then all other characters will have moved 5 feet to the left as well.

-• Characters share their abilities between each other across their worlds.
+- Characters also share their abilities between each other across worlds

 Auto Switch when using abilities:

-• Example: Playing as Character 1, using left mouse click will immediately teleport all characters to the mouse's location, while also switching back to Character 2 (who's power is teleportation)
+- Example: While Character 1 is on-screen, using left mouse click (Character 2's ability) will teleport all characters to the mouse's location, while also switching to Character 2 and their world

-• This feature is essentially like using different Elemental Bursts/Skills in Genshin Impact, but skips the step of having to switch to the character first with number keys
+- This feature is essentially like using a character's abilities in Genshin Impact, but skips the step of having to switch to the character first with number keys

-• In this case, the girl has the teleportation ability, which is being used and "shared", so it automatically switches to the girl's perspective and world.
+- Player 2 has the teleportation ability, so it automatically switches to their perspective and world.

 Why?